NoroffFEU/development-platforms/strapi.md

 - By default, Strapi hides media fields.
 For that reason, if we need to fetch specific media elements, we must explicitly add the following URL query parameter: `https://fff-api.onrender.com/api/articles/populate=coverImage`.
 More than one parameter can be added simultaneously.
 For example: `https://fff-api.onrender.com/api/articles/populate=coverImage,imageGallery`.
 - Another useful way of manipulating Strapi API calls is by using the `fields` URL parameter.
 The URL `https://fff-api.onrender.com/api/articles?fields=title` will only fetch the titles of the respective items included in the articles array.
 - Filtering is also a useful technique.
 For example, by using the URL `http://localhost:1337/api/articles?fields=publishedAt` the user will be fetching only the `publishedAt` parameters.
 We can further filter that API call by adding the following: `http://localhost:1337/api/articles?fields=publishedAt&sort=publishedAt:desc`.
 This will sort the articles based on their publication date.
 Both `asc` and `desc` can be used, meaning "ascendant" and "descendant" order.
+- The API's repository on Github can be accessed via the following link: `https://github.com/NehGuk/fff-api`.

 ## Summary